heatseeknyc/hardware/README.md

 ## demo notes

-ssh into the Raspberry π and start the transmitter and the receiver:
+ssh into the Raspberry π and start run the receiver and transmitter in a 'screen':

     cd heatseek
+    screen
-    nohup ruby transmit.rb &
+    ruby transmit.rb

+then press Control-z then press c, which creates a new tab, and run:

-    nohup python3 -u receive.py 2> /dev/null >> data/readings.tsv &
+    python3 -u receive.py >> data/readings.tsv

-thanks to `nohup` you can safely log out and they'll continue to run.
+Now the transmitter and receiver are running, but we'll create one last tab for monitoring the output of the receiver.

+Press Control-z then press c, to create another tab, then run:

+    tail -f data/readings.tsv

+Now we have three tabs; to switch between them press Control-z then the tab number.

+To 'detach' from the screen press Control-z then d.

+To reattach to the screen, run `screen -r`.

 ## XBee notes